-Contrary to the policy of contributing to the OPEB trust when the balances in the general fund exceed the 5% minimum reserve threshold, no contributions were reflected in 2018-19 and 2019-20.
-The planned annual contributions for these fiscal years were used to address the deficits in the out years as part of the 2017-18 fiscal stabilization plan.
+Contrary to the policy of contributing to the OPEB trust when the balances in the general fund exceed the 5% minimum reserve threshold, no contributions were reflected in in FY 2018-19 and FY 2019-20.
+The planned annual contributions in these fiscal years were used to address the deficits in the out-years as part of the 2017-18 fiscal stabilization plan.